pslucas0212/AWS-Technology/README.md

   - Prepare data for models
   - Train and deploy models
   - Provides Deep Learning AMIs
+  - Companies like Netflix and Amazon use machine learning models to recommend movies and products to buy.
+SageMaker is a great tool for creating these models.
 - Polly - Polly turns text into speech.
   - Mimics natural-sounding human speech
   - Several voices across many languages
   - Can create a custom voice
+  - Polly could convert the text on a blog post to speech that could then be downloaded or replayed in MP3 format.
+Audio is often a great complement to written communication.
 - Translate - Translate provides language translation
   - Provides real-time and batch language translation
   - Supports many languages
   - Translates many content formats
+  - translate allows you to add localization to your applications to support your diverse user base.
+Translate supports several popular languages.
 - Lex - Lex helps you build conversational interfaces like chatbots.
   - Recognizes speech and understands language
   - Build highly engaging chatbots
   - Powers Amazon Alexa
+  - Amazon used the same technologies that power Lex to integrate Amazon Alexa with the Echo device.

 #### Developer Tools
+oftware developers use tools to accelerate the  software development and release cycle.
 - Cloud9 - Cloud9 allows you to write code within an integrated development environment (IDE) from within your web browser.
 - Cloud9 preconfigures the development environment with the needed SDKs and libraries.
 You can easily write the code for your Lambda function directly in your web browser.
   - Integrated development environment (IDE)